ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 ### Root key metadata
 {: #vpc-key-rotation-metadata}

 When you rotate your root key, key retains the same metadata and key ID.
-All that's changed is the root key ciphertext and the `keyVersion` data.
+All that changed is the root key ciphertext and the `keyVersion` data.

 ## Prerequisites for key rotation
 {: #prerequisites-byok-key-rotation}